zachanassian/tu_optimize/README.md

 ##Changelog

-##Version 3.5.0(pre)
+##Version 3.5.0
 * Add current <code>cards.xml</code> and <code>missions.xml</code> - Mission Gauntlet.
 * Add ability to specify custom cards from command line.
-Check new option -C in Usage - [Pull#51](https://github.com/zachanassian/tu_optimize/pull/51) credits draquila.
+Check new option -C in Usage. - [Pull#51](https://github.com/zachanassian/tu_optimize/pull/51) credits draquila.
 * Add first implementation of overload.
 Assumptions:
 ..* targets only enemies cards that have evade charges left or are protected ..* can not be evaded